-If the Board hears the complaint, the compliance officer shall send the Board's decision to the complainant within 60 calendar days of the District's initial receipt of the complaint or within the time period that has been specified in a written agreement with the complainant.
+If the Board hears the complaint, the compliance officer shall send the Board's decision to the complainant within 60 days of the district's initial receipt the complaint or within the time period that has been specified in a written agreement with the complainant.
 (5 CCR 4631)

-For any complaint alleging unlawful discrimination, harassment, intimidation, and bullying, the respondent shall be informed of any extension of the timeline agreed to by the complainant, and, in the same manner as the complainant, may file a complaint with the Board if dissatisfied with the decision.
+For any complaint alleging unlawful discrimination, harassment, intimidation, and bullying, the respondent shall be informed of any extension of the timeline agreed by the complainant, shall be sent the district's final written decision and, in the same manner as the complainant, may file a complaint with the Board if dissatisfied with the decision.